AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_Chart.md

 **Important Note:**

-AnyChart takes care of visualization and users convenience seriously - that is why we have a number of ways to set colors.
+AnyChart html5 charting library takes care of visualization and users convenience seriously - that is why we have a number of ways to set colors.
 For example, instead of "Rgb(180,77,77)" you can set "#b44d4d"- and the color will be the same.
 Depending on your system/site/application design you may need - and use - any of this color setting methods.
 But even this is not everything about colors in AnyChart: read more about setting colors below and in the following Help Sections:

 * Different ways of [setting colors](../Appearance_Settings/Color_Management) of elements
 <!-- But even this is not everything about colors in AnyChart: read more about setting colors below
 and in the following Help Sections: